microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 3. We will need to create an Azure Storage Context.
 The context describes the Azure Storage Account and is needed to create a Storage Container in the next step.
-Uncomment the Environment parameter if you are working with something other than Azure Commercial, such as Microsoft Azure Government.
+Uncomment the Environment parameter on Line 4 if you are working with something other than Azure Commercial, such as Microsoft Azure Government.

 ```powershell